WATCH: Police, Good Samaritan Rescue 3 Children Stranded In Atlantic City Ocean

 A good samaritan had already jumped in to help as the children were fighting forceful waves, clinging to the pipe for dear life.

-This was the second water rescue in the past week.
+This was at least the third water rescue in the past five days.